upenn/waitlisty-issues/README.md

-# CIS Waitlist Issues-only Repository
+# Waitlisty Issues-only Repository

-This repo is a place to file bugs you encounter when using the [Penn CIS Waitlist](https://waitlist.cis.upenn.edu/).
+This repo is a place to file bugs you encounter when using [Waitlisty](https://cisapps.seas.upenn.edu/waitlist).
 There is no source code here.

-Documentation on *using* the CIS Waitlist can be found in [the CIS Advising Handbook](https://advising.cis.upenn.edu/waitlist).
+Documentation on *using* Waitlisty can be found in [the CIS Advising Handbook](https://advising.cis.upenn.edu/waitlist).